Request your first API in Shortcuts

 POSTallows you to create new data.

-PUTallows you to update data by replacing it.
+PATCHallow you to update data by replacing or modifying it, respectively.

 DELETEallows you to remove an object specified in the URL request.